Stock market today: Wall Street slips some more ahead of this week's inflation report

 NEW YORK (AP) — U.S. stocks are slipping Monday as Wall Street prepares for a report on inflation that could show how realistic its hopes for easier interest rates are.

-The S&P 500 was 0.2% lower in early trading, coming off just its third losing week in the last 19.
-But it’s still near its all-time high set Thursday, buoyed by expectations that cuts to interest rates are coming this year and by signals that the economy remains remarkably resilient.
+The S&P 500 was 0.5% lower in midday trading, coming off just its third losing week in the last 19.
+But it's still near its all-time high set Thursday, buoyed by expectations that cuts to interest rates are coming this year and by signals that the economy remains remarkably resilient.

 Tuesday’s report on prices at the consumer level could show inflation remained at 3.1% in February, if economists’ forecasts are correct.

-But the trend for inflation has been mostly downward, cooling toward the Fed’s 2% target from its peak above 9%.
-Fed Chair Jerome Powell Jerome Powell said last week the Fed is “not far” from getting enough confidence about inflation to begin cutting rates.
-The Fed has already raised its main interest rate to the highest level since 2001 to grind down inflation, and cuts would relax pressure on the economy and financial system while goosing investment prices.
+But the trend for inflation has been mostly downward, cooling toward the Fed's 2% target from its peak above 9%.
+Fed Chair Jerome Powell Jerome Powell said last week the Fed is "not far" from getting enough confidence about inflation to begin cutting rates.
+Cuts to the Fed's main interest rate from its highest level since 2001 would relax pressure on the economy and financial system, while goosing investment prices.

 The widespread expectation among traders is that the Fed will begin cutting rates in June.

+It's such expectations that have been behind some of the U.S. stock market's huge run since late October, according to Michael Wilson and other strategists at Morgan Stanley.
+From here, though, “the burden is now likely on earnings/fundamentals to show more material improvement” for the rally to continue.

+This most recent earnings reporting season has mostly wrapped up, but Archer Daniels Midland and Ulta Beauty are among the S&P 500 companies reporting later this week.

 Expectations for easier interest rates have helped the price of gold rally to a record.
 When bonds pay less in in interest, investors lose out on less income by owning gold instead.
-Gold was roughly flat Monday at $2,184.60 per ounce.
+Gold ticked up by 0.2% Monday to $2,190.20 per ounce.

-Bitcoin, which proponents sometimes pitch as “digital gold,” also rallied to another record.
-It rose above $72,268 before drifting back to roughly $72,000.
-It was below $17,000 at the start of last year after crashing from a prior peak of nearly $69,000.
+Bitcoin, which proponents sometimes pitch as "digital gold," also rallied to another record.
+It rose above $72,000 after sitting below $17,000 at the start of last year.
+It's more than bounced back from its prior prior peak of nearly $69,000.

 A slew of new exchange-traded funds that make investing in bitcoin easier has also helped to drive interest in the cryptocurrency.
-Coinbase, which offers custodial services for those ETFs along with allowing traders to buy and sell themselves, rose 3.6%.
+Coinbase, which offers custodial services for those ETFs, rose 4.3%.

+On the losing end was natural-gas producer EQT, which fell 8.2% for the biggest drop in the S&P 500.
+It said it will buy Equitrans Midstream and its gas transmission and storage systems in an all-stock deal that values the combined company at $35 billion.
+Equitrans Midstream rose 23%.

 The rally has caused Nvidia to swell in size, and it’s become the third-largest stock on Wall Street.
-That gives its stock movements outsized sway on the S&P 500.
+That gives its stock movements outsized sway on the S&P 500, and it’s been getting criticism that its stock ran too high, too fast.
+After flipping earlier between losses and gains, Nvidia's stock was down 1%.

-Elsewhere on Wall Street, Reddit said it's looking to raise almost $750 million by selling its stock to investors on an exchange for the first time.
+Elsewhere on Wall Street, Reddit said it's looking to raise up to nearly $750 million through the sale of stock to investors on an exchange for the first time.
 The social media company expects its stock to trade under the "RDDT" ticker symbol.

 In the bond market, yields were holding relatively steady.
-The yield on the 10-year Treasury was holding at 4.08%, where it was late Friday.
+The yield on the 10-year Treasury inched up to 4.09% from 4.08% late Friday.

 In stock markets abroad, indexes were mostly lower across much of Europe and Asia.